 Co-signer Loans and Credit Cards

-Whether you’re looking for a loan or a credit card to build credit, you can use a co-signer to increase your chances for access to credit.
+Whether you’re looking for a loan or a credit card to build credit, you can use a co-signer to increase your chances of access to credit.
 In fact, if you’re a student and don’t have any income, you might be required to find someone who is over the age of 21 to serve as your co-signer.
 But don’t make this decision lightly.

 Co-signers are legally obligated to pay your debt if you default.
 Not only that, your actions affect their credit; for example, just as late payments hurt your credit score, they hurt your co-signer’s score just as much.